Technical SEO 2023: Ultimate Guide

 If someone is browsing through an eCommerce site and looking at laptops.
 So, the webpage URL will look something like this

 The users know that they are on a laptop page of a specific brand.

 You can use the Screaming Frog Tool to identify URL structure but you can also check them manually if you don’t have a huge number of pages on your site.

-Once you crawl all the pages on your site, click on URI tab.
+Once you crawl all the pages on your site, click on the URL tab.
 You can now see all the URLs for the pages in your site.
-If you see URLs with funny symbols and numbers, it’s better to re-structure them.
+If you see URLs with funny symbols and numbers, it’s better to restructure them.

 URL Structure needs to be SEO friendly.
 You should add your keyword in your URL to show the relevancy of the URL with your content.
 Make sure the URL structure to be simple and memorable, organized, and have the right keyword.

 If you’re using WordPress, you can head over to Settings and then click on Permalink.
 There are many URL structures to choose from but I will suggest you choose post name.

 You can make changes to your URL using Yoast SEO Plugin if you’re using WordPress CMS.
 For each post and page, you will have Yoast box at the bottom where you can change your URL structure.
 It is called Slug and you can edit your URL structure.

 **Reminder: Make sure to use “-” in-between words as search engine bots will see them as “space” between words.

 If you’re using other CMS or customized programming languages for your site, you can always make changes to the URL structure.